Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Methodology

-We exclude a project from our dataset if any of the following hold (step~3): it contains less than \locthreshold{} lines of code, it is aged less than \agethreshold{} months, or if GitHub does not assign a primary language to it.
-We define the age of a project as the time between its creation date and the date of the last push to it.
-An alternative or complement to the age is the number of commits, though in practice querying the number of commits using the API is expensive.
-Discarding projects with no primary language is a way to filter out templates and projects containing only documentation or binary files.
-We do not filter based on social engagement, \ie{} stars or issue counts, as it is unclear whether analyzing only these repositories would generalize~\cite{majFaultOurStars2024,borgesWhatsGitHubStar2018}.
+We do not filter based on social engagement, \ie{} stars or issue counts, as it is unclear whether analysing only these repositories would generalise~\cite{majFaultOurStars2024,borgesWhatsGitHubStar2018}.
 While the number of contributors could be used as a filter, we choose not to as single-maintainer projects could still reasonably be part of the population.